BhashithaArambepola/BhashithaArambepola/README.md

 Hi there 👋

 My name is Bhashitha Arambepola.
-I am a graduate of the Bsc In Inforrmation technology at rajarata University of Srilanka.
+I am a graduate of the BSc.
+In Inforrmation technology at rajarata University of Srilanka.

 I am skilled in ...